Return On Capital Employed Overview: FuelCell Energy

 ROCE is an important metric for the comparison of similar companies.
 A relatively high ROCE shows FuelCell Energy is potentially operating at a higher level of efficiency than other companies in its industry.
 If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and earnings per share growth.

-In FuelCell Energy's case, the ROCE ratio shows the amount of assets may not be helping the company achieve higher returns.
-Investors may take this into account before making any long-term financial decisions.
+For FuelCell Energy, the return on capital employed ratio shows the current amount of assets may not actually be helping the company achieve higher returns, a note many investors will take into account when making long-term financial decisions.

 FuelCell Energy reported Q2 earnings per share at $-0.06/share, which did not meet analyst predictions of $-0.05/share.